Setting up the workflow¶

 Upon completion of the workflow execution, it is normally required to save the values of certain ports for further analysis.
 These ports need to be added to the workflow results.
 The port values will be saved and, after the workflow execution is completed, they will remain available in the run directory.

 The workflow parameters are listed under Input parameters in the Run setup pane.
-For a port to be listed, it must have the setting enabled in the block configuration pane for the respective block.
+For a port to be listed, it must have the (parameter) or (personal parameter) setting enabled in the block configuration pane for the respective block.
 As the Input parameters area also lists all blocks of the workflow, you can add ports to the parameter list as follows:

 Each set of parameter values specified in the Run setup pane is called a preset.
 Multiple presets can be created.
 Before starting a workflow run, it is possible to select the desired preset, and the workflow run starts with the parameter values that are specified in the selected preset.